9khil/lego-train-driver/README.md

 <img alt="LEGO Train Driver interface" width="300" src="docs/interface.png" />

 The green diode on the Tessel will turn on when there is an active socket connection.
 The blue when the train is driving.

+#Problems?

+- Use node 0.12.x
+- Check tessel-ip in index.html.
+Must be updated to Tessels IP.